vsivsi/meteor-job-collection/README.md

    // Or a job can be fetched from the server by _id myJobs.getJob(_id, function (err, job) {
       // job is a Job object corresponding to _id
-      // assuming no error and that _id exists
+      // assuming no error and that _id exists in myJobs

-      // With a job object, you can remotely control
+      // With a job object, you can remotely control the
-      // the job's status (subject to server allow/deny rules): job.cancel();
+      // job's status (subject to server allow/deny rules)
-      job.restart();
+      // Here are a few...
+      job.pause();
+      job.cancel();
       job.remove();
       // etc...
    });
 }
 ```

-**Q:** Okay, that's cool, but where does the work get done?
+**Q:** Okay, that's cool, but where does the actual work get done?
 **A:** Anywhere you want!

 Here's a pure node.js program that can get work from the server above and "get 'er done."